The Small Business Deduction Business Limit in Canada

 How to Calculate the Small Business Deduction

-The business limit is one of the factors used to determine how much of a Small Business Deduction a CCPC is entitled to.
+The business limit is one of the factors used to determine how much of an SBD a CCPC is entitled to.

 - the income from active business carried on in Canada (line 400);

 - the taxable income (line 405);

 - the reduced business limit (line 425) (Chapter 4 of T4012: T2 Corporation - Income Tax Guide, Canada Revenue Agency).

 Remember that if your corporate tax year straddles a calendar year (i.e. your corporation's tax year is less than 51 weeks), you must prorate the business limit by dividing the number of days in your corporation's tax year by 365 before you enter it on line 410.